 While the BNPP Group seeks to reduce its exposure to credit risk and counterparty risk by using risk mitigation techniques such as collateralisation, obtaining guarantees, entering into credit derivatives and entering into netting agreements, it cannot be certain that these techniques will be effective to offset losses resulting from counterparty defaults that are covered by these techniques.
 Moreover, the BNPP Group is also exposed to the risk of default by the party providing the credit risk coverage (such as a counterparty in a derivative or a loan insurance contract) or to the risk of loss of value of any collateral.
 In addition, only a portion of the BNPP Group's overall credit risk and counterparty risk is covered by these techniques.
-Accordingly, the BNPP Group has very significant exposure to these risks."
+Accordingly, the BNPP Group has very significant exposure to these risks.

-4. In Chapter 1 RISK FACTORS, the text under the header 1.1.2 Risk regarding the soundness and conduct of other financial institutions and market participants shall be deleted and replaced as follows:
+1.1.2 Risk regarding the soundness and conduct of other financial institutions and market participants

-"The BNPP Group's ability to engage in financing, investment and derivative transactions could be adversely affected by the soundness of other financial institutions or market participants.
+The BNPP Group's ability to engage in financing, investment and derivative transactions could be adversely affected by the soundness of other financial institutions or market participants.
 Financial institutions are interrelated as a result of trading, clearing, counterparty, funding or other relationships.
 As a result, defaults by one or more States or financial institutions, or even rumours or questions about one or more financial institutions, or the financial services industry generally, may lead to market-wide liquidity problems and could lead to further losses or defaults.
 The BNPP Group has exposure to many counterparties in the financial industry, directly and indirectly, including clearing houses, brokers and dealers, commercial banks, investment banks, mutual and alternative investment funds, and other institutional clients with which it regularly executes transactions.
 The BNPP Group may also be exposed to risks related to the increasing involvement in the financial sector of players and the introduction of new types of transactions subject to little or no regulation (e.g. unregulated funds, trading venues or crowdfunding platforms).
 Credit and counterparty risks could be exacerbated if the collateral held by the BNPP Group cannot be realised, it decreases in value or it is liquidated at prices not sufficient to recover the full amount of the loan or derivative exposure due to the BNPP Group or in the event of the failure of a significant financial market participant such as a central counterparty.

-For reference, counterparty risk exposure related to financial institutions was EUR 45 billion at 31 December 2023, or 23% of the BNPP Group's total counterparty risk exposure, and counterparty risk exposure related to clearing houses was EUR 56 billion, or 28% of the BNPP Group's total counterparty risk exposure, compared with rates of 13% and 33%, respectively, as at 31 December 2022.
+For reference, counterparty risk exposure related to financial institutions was EUR 28 billion at 31 December 2022, or 13% of the BNPP Group's total counterparty risk exposure, and counterparty risk exposure related to clearing houses was EUR 73 billion, or 33% of the BNPP Group's total counterparty risk exposure.

 In addition, fraud or misconduct by financial market participants can have a material adverse effect on financial institutions due in particular to the interrelated nature of the financial markets.
-An example is the fraud perpetrated by Bernard Madoff that came to light in 2008, as a result of which numerous financial institutions, including the BNPP Group, announced losses or exposure to losses in substantial amounts.
+An example is the fraud perpetrated by Bernard Madoff that came to light in 2008, as a result of which numerous financial institutions globally, including the BNPP Group, announced losses or exposure to losses in substantial amounts.
 The BNPP Group remains the subject of various claims in connection with the Madoff matter.

-Losses resulting from the risks summarised above could materially and adversely affect the BNPP Group's results of operations."
+Losses resulting from the risks summarised above could materially and adversely affect the BNPP Group's results of operations.